 splits into k different connectedness components.

-2) The pair ( tbf, tmj ) and its properties i) - iv) do not change, neither when a place of EL, which is different from the base point, is refined by an element of ELwor, nor when EL itself is substituted as place refinement into another element of ELwor.
+2) The pair ( tbf, tmj ) and its properties i) - iv) do not change, neither when a place of EL, which is different from the base point, is refined by the decyclization of an element of ELows, nor when decyl (EL) itself is substituted as place refinement into another element of ELows.
 Hence the above remark 1) holds also for every elementary Boolean loop, which is or-well-structured.

 3) In Definition 4.1 part iii) we required a separate condition about the or-connectors in order to qualify a given EPC as well-structured.
 Solely well-formedness of the corresponding Boolean loop tree would be too weak, to rule out some type of EPCs we consider to be ill-structured: E.g. a Boolean loop tree having only Boolean transitions of type branch/fork and merge/join is well-formed according to Theorem 3.5, nevertheless it can be ill-structured in our opinion: A lot of EPCs from the literature and from commercial projects in the field of business process engineering demonstrate that the unrestricted use of closing or-connectors does not model any real situation.
-Rather it reveals the failure of the modeler to synchronize in a correct way all alternatives he has created.
+Rather it reveals the failure of the modeler to synchronise in a correct way all alternatives he has created.
 A closing or-transition never generates any deadlock but often it has only been chosen to remedy a situation, which got out of control.

-Concerning the behavior of EPCs we define:
+Concerning the behaviour of EPCs we define:

 Well-formedness of Boolean loop trees and EPCs (Definition)